econnet/econ/README.rst

 - All money flow during development are *loans*
 - *No boss*, but democratic decision making

-Todo
-====

-- Common technical standards of econ projects make it easier to contribute to different projects.

-- Econ projects need a community that shares the same values and drives the projects.

-- Econ projects need a common site that allows searching for projects with unassigned work.

 .. _`info`: https://github.com/rpuntaie/econ/blob/master/README.rst
 .. _`plan`: https://github.com/rpuntaie/econ/blob/master/motivation.rst